ridit-jangra/ridit-jangra/README.md

 # Hi, I'm Ridit 👋

-15 y/o.
-Making coding better.
-🚀 Tools for devs who want to invent, not imitate
+🚀 Making tools for devs who want to invent, not imitate